 - Project summary (500 character count): This summary should be an overview of the project and serves as an introduction to your application to the advisory panel.

 - Federal tax-exempt status documentation either IRS 501c(3) determination letter or if a unit of state or local government, documentation of your organization’s Federal (not state) tax-exempt status or Federally recognized tribal community or tribe.
 This document will be uploaded.
-If your organization applied for the 2017-2018 season, you do need to provide this document since one is on file.
+If your organization applied for the 2017-2018 season, you do not need to provide this document since one is on file.

 The artistic excellence and merit of the production